 - Be an Iowa resident and graduate from an Iowa high school.

 - Be admitted as a new freshmen to Mount Mercy.

 - Reside all four years on Mount Mercy’s campus during the academic year.

 - Participate in Mount Mercy’s College Success Program during their first year on campus.

 - File the FAFSA* prior to July 1 (first year) and May 1 (subsequent years) that shows family income of $45,000 or less and Pell Grant eligibility.

-Students are automatically considered for the Catherine McAuley Scholarship once they apply and are admitted to Mount Mercy.
+Students are automatically considered for the Catherine McAuley Scholarship upon admittance to Mount Mercy University.